 Two major Wynwood mixed-use projects got the green light from Miami’s Urban Development Review Board on Wednesday.

-Thor Equities’ Wynwood Plant and the Related Group-led Wynwood 29 both received approval recommendations for a series of zoning waivers to make the rental and retail projects feasible for development.
+Thor Equities’ Wynwood Plant and the Related Group-led Wynwood 29 both received approval recommendations for a series of zoning waivers to make the residential and retail projects feasible for development.

 Wynwood Plant and Wynwood 29 are among a slew of upcoming projects designed under the guidelines set forth by the Wynwood Neighborhood Revitalization District zoning overlay.